Souly9/Cube-Map-Exercise/README.md

-# Cube-Map-Exercise
-Creates a cubemap from an environment map in OpenGL without any actual cubemap function
+Creates and filters a cubemap from an environment map in an offscreen renderpass.
+Programmed with OpenGL.